 The ankle boot is a versatile piece of footwear

-When it comes to types of ankle boots, there are lots of distinguishing features that differentiate the styles.
+When it comes to ankle boot styles, there are lots of distinguishing features that differentiate one pair from another.
 While they might all generically be called an ankle boot on account of their length, they can differ quite dramatically.
 The most common options are the shaft height and style, the heel style and its height, the material type, and it’s color, what shape of toe your ankle boot has, including whether it’s an open or closed toe boot design.

 You can get any combo of all these elements, and the overall final look will be significantly altered just by switching up a few of these critical factors, as will their suitability to be worn with individual styles of outfits.

 Closed toe boots vs. peep toe ankle boots

 Whether you opt for a closed-toe or a peep-toe will affect how you style your ensemble and what you wear with your boots.
 The more popular and versatile choice is a closed toe as you can wear this boot style regardless of the weather.
 With a peep-toe, you’ll be limited to spring or summer as you’re unlikely to want to have your toes out during the colder winter months.
 This, in itself, already starts to dictate what you might wear with them.

 Closed-toe shoes also have more options within that category itself with pointed, broad-rounded, and even roper-shaped toe-bed options.
 Automatically a pointed toe will elevate an outfit and make it look more refined and elegant.
 In contrast, a very rounded-toe will lend more of a casual air, especially if you’ve also opted for a softer material.

 Add on some embellishments and detailing, though, and your boot can take on a whole new lease of life.

 Let’s look at how to wear an ankle boot according to the height and style